the-teachingRSE-project/competencies/competencies.md

 There are a number of common terms that are used widely within this paper but we recognise that they may be understood differently depending on the national research environments and processes that readers are familiar with.
-So, a few defintions:
+So, a few definitions:

-First, as _software_, we define source code, documentation, tests and all other artefacts that are created by humans during the development process that are necessary to understand its purpose.
+First, as _software_, we define source code, documentation, tests and all other artifacts that are created by humans during the development process that are necessary to understand its purpose.

 We define _research_ to encompass all domains of research.